-Note 4: The "applicable regulations" for purposes of this category would be those in Subpart B of part 25.
 An "adverse" handling quality is one that does not meet the applicable handling qualities regulations in Subpart B of part 25.
+The "applicable regulations" for purposes of this category would be those in Subpart B of part 25.
 That subpart includes requirements for ensuring the airplane is aerodynamically stable, and predictable in its handling.